 The National Police Chief's Council (NPCC) Association of Chief Police Officers Criminal Records Office (ACRO) processes applications to access information held about you on the PNC.
 This includes information on:

 To apply for information held about you on the PNC, go to the National Police Chiefs' Council (NPCC) website - ACRO Criminal Records Office .

-To make a request to find out whether the Constabulary holds any personal information about you (this does not include certificates of criminal records), and if so, to obtain a copy of that information, download the data access form and send to us:
+You can make a request to find out whether the Constabulary holds any personal information about you (subject access request) and if so, obtain a copy of that information:

 The types of information you can request includes:

 If you require a disclosure for employment purposes, NPCC Criminal Records Office (ACRO) offers a basic level check.

 This check will not show convictions classed as spent under the terms of the Rehabilitation of Offenders Act.